The PNC Financial Services Group Inc. (PNC) Just Got Our Attention

 PNC’s Market Performance

-PNC stocks went down by -4.68% for the week, with a monthly drop of -0.29% and a quarterly performance of -3.51%, while its annual performance rate touched 73.27%.
-The volatility ratio for the week stands at 2.09% while the volatility levels for the past 30 days are set at 2.07% for The PNC Financial Services Group Inc..
-The simple moving average for the period of the last 20 days is -1.35% for PNC stocks with a simple moving average of 8.61% for the last 200 days.
+PNC stocks went up by 3.54% for the week, with a monthly jump of 4.27% and a quarterly performance of 0.12%, while its annual performance rate touched 73.45%.
+The volatility ratio for the week stands at 1.60% while the volatility levels for the past 30 days are set at 2.00% for The PNC Financial Services Group Inc..
+The simple moving average for the period of the last 20 days is 2.48% for PNC stocks with a simple moving average of 12.26% for the last 200 days.

 Analysts’ Opinion of PNC